MosesKonsue/MosesKonsue.github.io/_posts/2021-08-28-scriptkiddie.md

 If a crafted APK file has a signature with an "Owner" field containing:
 - A single quote (to escape the single-quoted string)
-- Followed by shell metacharacters"
+- Followed by shell metacharacters

 <h2>Foothold</h2>

-We follow the instructions from the [exploitdb](https://www.exploit-db.com/exploits/49491) page of CVE-2020-7384.
-Which involved downloading a python script to generate an "evil.apk" file.
-We start our nc listener, set the target as Android on the website as apk's are android files.
+We follow the instructions from the previously referenced Github page.
+Which involved downloading a python script to generate an "evil.apk" file, the script is described as:

+>*"The following Python script will produce a crafted APK file that executes a given command-line payload when used as a template."*

+In this case we will be using it to execute a reverse shell on the box.
+We start our Netcat listener, set the target as Android on the website as APK files are Android files.
 We then we upload and catch the shell.
 Now we have a shell, we upgrade to a tty with `/usr/bin/script -qc /bin/bash /dev/null`.

-We find the user flag in kid's home folder.
+We find the user flag in `kid`'s home folder.

 <h2>Lateral movement</h2>
 I am way out of my depth here.